 EGAD chose to treat these types of conceptual phenomena as attributes in order to keep the entities presented focused on the phenomena deemed central to the purpose of records managers and archivists.
 However, in any implementation of RiC-CM, these attributes might be treated as entities for a number of reasons.
-For example, it would enable creating shared vocabularies that are important for the management of records, such as record set type, activity type, or occupation type.
-It would also enable the use of existing shared vocabularies, such as subject or topic concepts, available for the description of records as well as artifacts curated by allied cultural heritage communities.
-Finally, it would enable, in a Linked Open Data environment, interrelating dispersed description and access services.
+For example, it enables creating shared vocabularies that are important for the management of records, such as record set type, activity type, or occupation type.
+It also enables the use of existing shared vocabularies, such as subject or topic concepts, available for the description of records as well as artifacts curated by allied cultural heritage communities.
+Finally, it enables, in a Linked Open Data environment, interrelating dispersed description and access services.
 For these reasons, RiC-O treats such as entities (classes).